 Stumptown’s sourced beans represented by the three main growing regions; Latin America, Indonesia and east Africa.
 Using the Swiss Water method, this is the only organic way to remove caffeine.

-In addition to coffee and traditional espresso drinks, Diversions café also offers a wide selection of Choice Tea, Maya Chai, Jet fruit smoothies and Mo Café frappes, cider, Coca Cola products, and Italian sodas.
-To complement a drink, the café sells Alki Bakery and Corina Bakery pastries, in-house Grab & Go, and Luna and Clif bars.
+In addition to fresh brewed coffee and traditional espresso drinks, Diversions café also offers a wide selection of specialty drinks including Choice Tea, Maya Chai, cider, lemonade, and Italian sodas.
+To complement a drink, the café sells Marsee Bakery pastries, gluten-free and vegan treats from NuFlours, Sunny Valley, and Wow Cookies, as well as in-house made Grab & Go, and a variety of snacks.

-Our cafes will be featuring a Cup Karma board at the register where our customers can check off when they bring in their own cup/save a cup.
+Our cafes feature a Cup Karma board at the register where our customers can check off when they bring in their own cup/save a cup.
 Every 10th customer will be rewarded with a complimentary beverage!